VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

 3. Quads:
 	* Happymodel Mobula6/7 ($99.99) - Pretty much the standard beginner recommendation.
 They're great for learning, given that they're pretty durable, and a lot of fun to fly indoors even if you move onto something bigger later on
 	* [Happymodel Crux3](https://www.getfpv.com/happymodel-crux3-1s-elrs-3-toothpick-racing-drone-bnf.html) ($118.99) - A good 1s toothpick, great for flying outdoors in your backyard or at a park.
 Being a 1s quad, it's still pretty cheap to maintain
+	* [Happymodel Bassline](https://www.getfpv.com/happymodel-bassline-2s-toothpick-analog-drone.html) ($123.99) - It's a great option if you want something a little more nimble than the Crux3, and it's even smaller!
+It runs on 2s batteries so you will need a proper charger for it though
 	* [DarwinFPV Babyape Pro V2](https://www.racedayquads.com/products/darwinfpv-baby-ape-pro-v2-3-quad-choose-version?keyword=darwindpv%20bab) ($111.99) - If you're after something more durable and/or faster, it's not a bad option.
 It runs on 3s, so you will need a proper charger for it, unlike the other two that can use a simple 1s one

 4. Chargers: